 Richer than God

-Elizabeth II has decreed that when she dies, the wife of King Charles will be known as the Queen Consort – even though Mrs Parker-Bowles is divorced and married in a Catholic Church, not the Church of England, of which Charles will be God’s man on earth.
+Elizabeth II decreed that the wife of King Charles III was to be known as the Queen Consort – even though Mrs Parker-Bowles is divorced and married in a Catholic Church, not the Church of England, of which Charles is now God’s man on earth.
 Rules, for monarchy, like Lords and Cabinet ministers, are flexible.

-The Queen has a personal bank account of some £530 million and an art collection worth a sum far greater than £1 billion.
-She owns vast tracts of land across the world and is the owner, not tenant, of Balmoral Castle and the Sandringham Estate.
-Prince Andrew receives an undisclosed allowance from the Queen from her Duchy of Lancaster estate, £3 million pounds of which has been spent so far fighting sexual abuse charges in the United States.
-To protect the Firm, as the Royal Family calls itself, Andrew has been stripped of his titles, though not his protection and privileges.
+The Queen had a personal bank account of some £530 million and an art collection worth a sum greater than £1 billion – and as much as £10 billion.
+She owned vast tracts of land across the world and was the owner, not the tenant, of Balmoral Castle and the Sandringham Estate.
+Prince Andrew received an undisclosed allowance from the Queen from her Duchy of Lancaster estate, millions of pounds of which were spent fighting sexual abuse charges in the United States.
+To protect the Firm, as the Royal Family calls itself, Andrew was been stripped of his titles, though not his protection and privileges.

 For those who say making sure hungry children are fed is not the role of monarchy, I would say it is the role of every decent human being, especially those with the power and such staggering wealth it would make God’s eyes water.